W3C-Context-Graph-Community-Group/cgp/getting-started-guide.md

 The consequence: claims can hold URLs in their `channel` and `source` columns without annotating them as references.
 In CGP, any URL-shaped value *is* a reference — URLs are the only way to address things, and addresses and values are the same structure.

-### Compression 3 — Anchor as Geometric Tetrahedron Base
+### Compression 3 — Anchor as Referent Selector

+`/data` holds exactly one row: the anchor.
+That single row is the act of selection — out of everything the observatron could have pointed at, it pointed at *this one*.
+Every other facet is a facet **of the anchor**:
+`/meaning` describes it, `/structure` constrains it, `/context` logs its history.
+Change the anchor and you change what the other three facets are about.

+This is why `/data` is one row, not many.
+Two anchors would mean the other facets are simultaneously describing two different referents, and nothing they say would be unambiguous.
+The single-row rule isn't a storage convention — it's what makes node identity possible.

+The tetrahedron geometry follows from this, not the other way around.
-Each spike is a tetrahedron geometrically: a base (Data) pressed flat against the observatron's surface, with three elevated faces (Meaning, Structure, Context) rising above it.
+Each spike has a base (Data) pressed flat against the observatron's surface with three elevated faces (Meaning, Structure, Context) rising above it.
+The base is the attachment point because the base is the referent; the three rising faces describe the referent the base selected.

-The base isn't just a face — it's the **attachment point**.
-It's what binds the spike to the node.
-A tetrahedron without its base isn't a tetrahedron; it's three floating triangles.
+A tetrahedron without its base isn't a tetrahedron — it's three floating triangles with nothing to be triangles *about*.

-This geometric role corresponds exactly to the role `/data` plays in the protocol. `/data` is:

-- The Shannon message — the transmitted content.
+Once the selection role is clear, the other roles `/data` plays are the same role viewed from different directions:

+- **Referent selector** — which thing are we talking about.
-- The anchor — what attaches this spike to the observatron.
+- **Attachment point** — the spike's base, pinning it to the node.
+- **Shannon message** — the transmitted content, which *is* the referent when it crosses a boundary.
-- The instance — what the URL returns when dereferenced.
+- **Instance** — what the URL returns when dereferenced, which *is* the referent when asked.
-- The comparison target — what claims assert values against.
+- **Comparison target** — what claims assert values against, which *is* the referent when tested.

-One facet doing four jobs.
-The geometry and the protocol agree: the base of the tetrahedron is where transmission, attachment, identity, and comparison all converge.
+One facet, one role, five projections.
+The compression isn't that `/data` does five jobs — it's that all five jobs are the same job, asked in different directions.

 ### What This Compression Buys: Comparable Claims